corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 ### When to Install

 This mod can be safely added or removed from your save game after the game has started.
-It is implemented entirely through custom events (and custom triggers).
+It is implemented through custom events and effects without adding gameplay objects.
 If you remove it, your game will work normally.

 ## Known Issues